ioannismesionis/ioannismesionis.github.io/_posts/2020-11-28-test-driven-development.md

 Never refactor without tests.

 ## Pytest
 **Pytest** is a testing framework that allows us to write test codes using python.
 We can write code to test anything like database, API and even UI if needed.
-Within EasyJet and the Data Science team, pytest is being used to write tests for the Machine Learning pipelines.
+It is wide commong for corporations and Data Science teams to use pytest to write tests for the Machine Learning pipelines.

 Some of the advantages of pytest are: